What to Bring to Campus

 - Bed lifters/cinder blocks

 NOTE: LIGHT BULBS AND TOILET PAPER ARE PROVIDED FOR ALL UNIVERSITY RESIDENTS.
-BROOMS, VACCUUM CLEANERS AND MOPS ARE ALSO PROVIDED IN EACH LIVING AREA.
+BROOMS, VACUUM CLEANERS AND MOPS ARE ALSO PROVIDED IN EACH LIVING AREA.

 NOTE: A FRED MEYER STORE IS ALSO LOCATED WITHIN 2 MILES OF CAMPUS.